+Committ TEDU ELS

 5. The interviewee believes that bargaining is

 Α unique to Italy and Italian culture

 В done to reduce the prices

 С a way of communication

 D a practice among strangers

 6. Italians are proud of the Roman Catholic Church because

 Α Pope Francis is a popular figure

 В most Italians are religious

 С it is internationally recognized

 D it challenges Islam

-7 William and Alex College in TDUE about invariant in Hele?

 7. Which one of the following is TRUE about immigration in Italy?

-A Currently, there are few immigrants in Italy.
+Α Currently, there are few immigrants in Italy.

 В Immigrants are the least welcomed.

 С There are more newcomers in the south.

 D It has been a common phenomenon in Italy.

 8. All of the following about Italian families of today are true EXCEPT they

 Α have strong ties

 В tend to have fewer children

 С have stay-at-home mothers

-D take care of the elder parents

-- 9. The interviewee states that Italian cuisine.
+9. STANSON OF THE PARTY OF THE PAR TEDU ELS The interviewee states that Italian cuisine

-- A consists of spaghetti and pizza
+Α consists of spaghetti and pizza

-- B is not well-known abroad
+В is not well-known abroad

-- C has the best coffee in the world
+С has the best coffee in the world

-- D is an essential part of its culture
+D is an essential part of its culture

-- 10. The interviewee appreciates the fact that Italians.
+10. The interviewee appreciates the fact that Italians

-- A like eating and fashion
+Ą like eating and fashion

-- B are brave and adorable
+В are brave and adorable

-- C take things easy
+C take things easy

-- D help those in need
+D help those in need

+eni ing 2

+rute re going to listen to a lecture about "THE HISTORY OF CHRISTMAS" in two parts.
+You now have 1 to look at questions 11-20.

+11. Before Christianity, winter celebrations were based on

+Α the start of the year

+В welcoming darkness

+С appreciating daylight

+D indoor habits

+12. Medieval Scandinavians celebrated Christmas by

+Α dancing around the fire